Dementia Friendly Hospital Initiative

 Until There Is a Cure, the “Treatment” Is Better Care

-Funded by a grant from The Duke Endowment, UNC’s Division of Geriatric Medicine is well into the process of training staff at UNC Hospitals Hillsborough Campus in best practices of dementia-friendly care.
-The Dementia Friendly Hospital Initiative has been piloted at Hillsborough and is currently expanding to three additional UNC Health Care Hospitals: NC Memorial Hospital in Chapel Hill; Pardee UNC Health Care in Hendersonville, and Wayne UNC Health Care in Goldsboro.
-Eventually, a total of 3900 employees from multiple disciplines and departments will be trained in dementia-friendly care across all four hospitals.
+Funded by a grant from The Duke Endowment, UNC’s Division of Geriatric Medicine and Center for Aging and Health is training staff at UNC Hospitals Hillsborough Campus in best practices of dementia-friendly care.
+The Dementia Friendly Hospital Initiative has been piloted at Hillsborough and is currently expanding to four additional UNC Health Care Hospitals: NC Memorial Hospital in Chapel Hill; Pardee UNC Health Care in Hendersonville, Wayne UNC Health Care in Goldsboro, and Chatham Hospital UNC Health Care in Siler City.
+Eventually, nearly 4000 employees from multiple disciplines and departments will be trained in dementia-friendly care across all five hospitals.

 The program is aligned with the UNC Health Alliance, UNC Senior Alliance, and the National Committee for Quality Assurance, and inspired by hospitals such as The Outer Banks Hospital, community efforts like Orange County’s Dementia Friendly Business program, and thousands of caregivers across our state.
 A key link in the chain of better dementia care includes connecting discharged hospital patients to existing community resources, for example, NC’s Area Agencies on Aging.